charraeus/Fuel-Cutoff-Switches/README.md

    * **Fuel Selector Switch #1** is set to *on*: show **joystick button 0 as pressed**, otherwise as depressed,
    * **Fuel Selector Switch #1** is set to *off*: show **joystick button 1 as pressed**, otherwise as depressed,
    * **Fuel Selector Switch #2** is set to *on*: show **joystick button 2 as pressed**, otherwise as depressed,
    * **Fuel Selector Switch #2** is set to *off*: show **joystick button 3 as pressed**, otherwise as depressed.
+6. The board in use is a *Sparkfun Pro Micro* which is compatible to the Arduino Leonardo.
+7. Works with all (flight) simulators which can detect a joystick.

-   > Note: The internal joystick button count starts at zero (0), but in the Windows properties
+> **Note:** The internal joystick button count starts at zero (0), but in the Windows properties
 > window the count starts with 1.

-6. The board in use is a *Sparkfun Micro Pro* which is compatible to the Arduino Leonardo.
-7. Works with all (flight) simulators which can detect a joystick.
+> **Note:** Microsoft Windows does not recognise the pressed joystick button when the *Pro Micro*
+        board is plugged into the USB port of the PC.
+To sync the pysical position of the switches it is necessary to actuate one of the fuel selector switches.

 ## Basic Algorithm